-- ok this tells PAM that the administrator thinks this return code should contribute directly to the return code of the full stack of modules.
+ok this tells PAM that the administrator thinks this return code should contribute directly to the return code of the full stack of modules.
 In other words, if the former state of the stack would lead to a return of PAM_SUCCESS, the module's return code will override this value.
-Note, if the former state of the stack holds some value that is indicative of a modules failure, this 'ok' value will not be used to override that value. - done equivalent to ok with the side effect of terminating the module stack and PAM immediately returning to the application. - reset clear all memory of the state of the module stack and start again with the next stacked module.
+Note, if the former state of the stack holds some value that is indicative of a modules failure, this 'ok' value will not be used to override that value. done equivalent to ok with the side effect of terminating the module stack and PAM immediately returning to the application. reset clear all memory of the state of the module.